 Beginning in the Civil War, the Federal government would provide a headstone for veterans.
 The applications for these headstones list where he's buried.
 There are two series of these cards: c1879-c1903 and 1925-1941.
 (Those are the dates that the headstone was applied for, not the date of death.)
 The Federal government began providing headstones for Confederate veterans beginning in 1906, so if you're looking for a Confederate, you'll need that second set of records.
 Both sets have been digitized and are online on Ancestry and FamilySearch:

 7. Sons of Union Veterans and Sons of Confederate Veterans Databases

 Sons of Union Veterans is the successor organization to the Grand Army of the Republic, the organization that pushed for the creation of what we now call Memorial Day.
 Similarly, the Sons of Confederate Veterans picked up the mantle from the United Confederate Veterans, which was instrumental in marking the graves of Confederate dead.
 Each of these groups has started a graves database: Sons of Union Veterans National Graves Registration Database and the Confederate Graves Registry.

 8. Roll of Honor: Names of Soldiers Who Died in Defence of Their Country

 This is a Union-specific resource.
 It lists the burial places of those who died during the war.
 It is arranged by location and is available on Google Books and on FamilySearch.
-(I like the links on FamilySearch, as that page lists what locations are i which volume.)
+(I like the links on FamilySearch because you can see which locations are in which volume.)

 9. County Genealogical Societies